Upper Canada Mining Inc: Upper Canada Mining announces $25 million Standby Equity Funding Facility

 CALGARY, Alberta, Nov.
-19, 2021 (GLOBE NEWSWIRE) -- Upper Canada Mining (UCM or UC Mining or the Company) is pleased to announce that a $25,000,000 standby equity funding facility has been arranged with US-based institutional investment group LDA Capital (LDA).
+19, 2021 (GLOBE NEWSWIRE) -- Upper Canada Mining (UCM or UC Mining or the Company) is pleased to announce that it has executed a Letter of Intent (LOI) with US-based institutional investment group LDA Capital.
+The proposed financing amount would be for up to Twenty-Five Million Canadian Dollars (CAD 25,000,000) ("Total Commitment") structured as a Put Option Agreement ("POA").

-The facility can be drawn at the discretion of the Company and will be used to advance the Company's ongoing expansion, exploration and acquisition activities.
+The proposed POA can be drawn at the discretion of the Company and would be used to advance the Company's ongoing activities.

-The Company has executed a Put Option agreement (POA) with LDA which will provide flexibility for the Company to access additional equity as required at the Company's election.
+The proposed Put Option agreement (POA) with LDA would provide flexibility for the Company to access additional equity as required at the Company's election.

-The facility enables the Company to issue shares to LDA over the next 3 years at the Company's discretion and receive funds for issue of those shares under the following key terms:
+The proposed POA would enable the Company to issue shares to LDA over the next 3 years at the Company's discretion and receive funds for issue of those shares under the following key terms:

 - Term 36 months